calltrace/traverse/README.md

 *   **Tree-sitter Powered:** Leverages the robust `tree-sitter` parsing library and its query language for accurate and efficient analysis of Solidity code structure.
 *   **Strongly-Typed Approach:** Operates on a structured representation of the code (Abstract Syntax Tree and derived Call Graph), ensuring more reliable analysis compared to simple text-based methods.
+*   Configurable Pipeline Architecture: Uses a modular pipeline with individually configurable and toggleable steps for flexible analysis.
 *   **Multiple Output Formats:** Supports both DOT (for detailed graph visualization) and MermaidJS (for clear sequence diagrams).
 *   **Handles Files and Directories:** Can process individual `.sol` files or entire directories containing Solidity code.
 *   **Docker Support:** Provides a `Dockerfile` for easy containerization and execution in isolated environments.